Nearsightedness in Materials with Indirect Band Gaps: Main Results

 Therefore, as in the proof of Theorem~\ref{thm:nearsight}, one may obtain the strong locality estimate from the locality of the Hamiltonian, as in \asTB, and the analyticity of the functions

-Recall that in the analogous function $\widehat{\rho}(\bm \xi)$ \eqref{eq:dm_k} for the nearsightedness estimate, one may extend the region of analyticity of $\widehat{\rho}$ to a strip of width proportional to $\Gap$ by replacing $\mathscr C$ with a contour depending on $\xi$.
+Recall that, for the analogous function $\widehat{\rho}(\bm \xi)$ \eqref{eq:dm_k} used in the nearsightedness estimate, one may extend the region of analyticity of $\widehat{\rho}$ to a strip of width proportional to $\Gap$ by replacing $\mathscr C$ with a contour depending on $\bxi$.